The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Examples

-Note that in all these models the size $d$ of the maximum optimal support grows superpolynomially with $k$, while the number $m$ of parameters only grows polynomially.
-The standard Carath\'{e}odory theorem implies that there always exists an optimal design with the support size of at most $m(m+1)/2$.
-Therefore, in all models analyzed in this section, there exists some $k^*$ such that the optimal designs are not unique for all $k \geq k^*$.
+In this section, we focus on optimal designs for several common regression models with $k$ factors.
+In each of these models, the uniform design on the maximum optimal support $\Y$ is a maximal optimal design (see Section \ref{subsec:mos}).
+The size $d$ of $\Y$ grows superpolynomially with $k$, while the number $m$ of parameters only grows polynomially.
+The standard Carath\'{e}odory theorem (cf. Theorem \ref{t:s}) implies that there always exists an optimal design with the support size of at most $m(m+1)/2$.
+Therefore, there exists some $k^*$ such that the optimal design is not unique for all $k \geq k^*$.

-In each model analyzed in this section, the uniform design on the maximum optimum support $\Y$ is a maximal optimal design.
-This design is necessarily the unique minimum-norm and maximum-entropy optimal design.
-Due to the symmetries of the studied models, the uniform design is equal to the barycentric optimal design, i.e., to the average of all VODs.
-Less trivial are the maximum-norm and minimum-entropy optimal designs.
-It turns out that for the models that we selected to analyze, these optimal designs coincide with the absolutely minimal optimal designs.
+Furthermore, each of the optimal design problems from this section is a rational problem (Section \ref{subsec:Rational}), as can be easily seen from the form of the model and the maximal optimal design.
+Therefore, we can use the rational arithmetic to identify the characteristics of the polytope of optimal designs, specifically its affine dimension $t$ and, most importantly, the sets of all VODs, cf. Sections \ref{subsec:PODW} and \ref{subsec:POD}.\footnote{We provide a description of the VODs for $k$ smaller than a limit determined by the capacity of our computational equipment.
+For some larger values of $k$, we were only able to compute the rank $s$ of the problem, which provides the dimension $t$ of the polytope of optimal designs by Lemma \ref{lMsm}.}

-Furthermore, each of the optimal design problems from this section is a rational problem, as can be easily seen from the form of the model and the maximal optimal design.
-Therefore, we can use the rational arithmetic to reliably identify the sets of all VODs.\footnote{We provide a description of the VODs for $k$ smaller than a limit given by our computational capabilities.
-For some values of $k$, we were only able to compute the dimension of the polytope of optimal designs.}
+For each model in this section, the minimum-entropy optimal designs (cf. Section \ref{subsub:smallsupp}) coincide with the absolutely minimal optimal designs, and the unique maximum-entropy optimal design (cf. Section \ref{subsub:largesupp}) is the uniform design on $\Y$.